1. Submit the Draft for Internal Review

 4. Establish and Print the Final Product

-HDRs must range over economic and social issues in detail to frame often complex policy considerations.
+HDRs range over economic and social issues in detail to frame often complex policy considerations.
 They therefore do not normally entice a readership among the general public.
 However, they do seek to draw the attention of busy practitioners, researchers, policy makers and development donors.
 For this reason, they must stand out within the crowded field of development publications.

-To achieve this, a successful HDR should be characterized by fluid language and attractive layout.
+To achieve this, a successful HDR should be characterized by engaging language and attractive layout.
 A presentation that is efficient, but also varied greatly increases the chances that the members of the target audience will pick up an HDR, read it and discover its messages.